Storyliving by Disney

-Storyliving by Disney is a business venture and brand of The Walt Disney Company announced on February 16, 2022, to collaboratively develop master-planned communities that utilize Disney Imagineering and are staffed by Disney cast members.
+Storyliving by Disney is a business venture and brand of The Walt Disney Company announced on February 16, 2022, to collaboratively develop master-planned communities that utilize Disney Imagineering and are staffed by Disney employees.
 It operates under the company's Disney Living Development, Inc. subsidiary.
 Cotino, in Rancho Mirage, California, was the first Storyliving by Disney community chosen for development, where ground breaking took place in April 2022.
 In December 2023, plans were announced for a second such community, named Asteria, in Pittsboro, North Carolina.